 - Union representatives assisting families of deceased workers at Coroners' Inquests

-- Members of the following listed voluntary standard-setting associations, subject to certain restrictions: the Human Resources Professions of Ontario; the Ontario Professional Planners Institute; the Board of Canadian Registered Safety Professionals and the Appraisal Institute of Canada
+- Members of the following listed voluntary standard-setting associations, subject to certain restrictions: the Human Resources Professions of Ontario; the Ontario Professional Planners Institute and the Board of Canadian Registered Safety Professionals

 Paralegals who provide legal services to the public must carry professional liability insurance in accordance with By-law 6, Part II, section 12 (1).